Selling Innocence: Sonagachi's Girls Learn Trade in Prostitution as Poverty Persists

 The mother's role in this scenario is complex.
 She teaches her daughter the customs of the world, which includes how to survive in Sonagachi.
 She also instills shame in her daughter, perhaps as a coping mechanism for herself or as a way to protect her daughter from further exploitation.
 However, in this environment, shame is relative, and it's often replaced by survival instincts.

 The situation in Sonagachi is a stark reminder that poverty and exploitation can lead to unimaginable consequences.
 It highlights the need for social reforms and policies that address the root causes of poverty and provide alternative means of livelihood for these vulnerable communities.
-Until then, girls in Sonagachi will continue to learn the art of selling themselves, till the West Bengal government is not prepared to protect them.
+Until then, girls in Sonagachi will continue to learn the art of selling themselves, till the West Bengal government is prepared to protect them.